 From 1 April 2021 all apprenticeships, including those at levels 6 & 7, are in scope for Ofsted inspection.
 Here are our top five things you need to know for degree apprenticeship providers who are new to Ofsted inspection:

 There’s little doubt that the world of skills training and work has altered dramatically over the past few months.
-Many training providers have managed to adapt their practices and deliver apprenticeships digitally to great success, using a variety of online tools.
+Many training providers have managed to adapt their practices and deliver apprenticeship frameworks online to great success.
 And as restrictions start to ease, and educators and employers alike turn their thoughts to the future, there will be a necessary re-alignment in working practice.
 So how do you get your Apprenticeship delivery back on track this autumn?

 The events of 2020 have rapidly shaped the way the world lives, works, and learns and getting staff and students back on campus safely is the goal for universities everywhere.
 Never before have any of us faced such a challenge - knowing what to do if there is a positive case and dealing with it promptly and professionally.